easolhq/easolhq.github.io/docs/guides/theme_architecture/blocks/schema/variables/variable_types/color.md

 ```
 {% endraw %}

+> When possible, use `color.rgba` over `color.hex`.
+The site builder's color picker allows Creators to select an opacity.
+RGBA values in CSS will include a colour's opacity, whereas hex values will ignore it.

 ## Setting defaults
 Defaults can be defined as colours from the Creator's theme palette or or as a `rgba` colour.